-The Expected Costs for Correcting an Overbite.
+The Expected Costs for Correcting an Overbite

 Ideally, your top and bottom teeth nest perfectly with no gaps, chips, or cracks.
 But when your upper jaw juts out too far, your unusual smile could get you noticed for all the wrong reasons.

 Aligners tend to be much less expensive than braces.
 But if your teeth are far out of ideal position, you might need solutions that increase your cost.
 Surgery is the most expensive option, but it's the right choice if your overbite is severe.

-What causes an overbite?
+What Causes an Overbite?

 Close your mouth, pull your lips from your teeth, and look at your jaw.
 You should see about half of your bottom teeth.
 If your upper teeth cover up much more of their lower counterparts, you could have an overbite.

-- Childhood habits.
-Sucking your thumb, gnawing on a pacifier, and chewing on things like pens and pencils put pressure on your teeth.
+Childhood habits: Sucking your thumb, gnawing on a pacifier, and chewing on things like pens and pencils put pressure on your teeth.
 They can shift out of position, and that new configuration solidifies as you grow.

-- Grinding.
-Pushing your teeth together as you sleep can shift them from their proper positions.
+Grinding: Pushing your teeth together as you sleep can shift them from their proper positions.

-- Injury.
-Lose a tooth, and the others might shift into the space left behind.
+Injury: Lose a tooth, and the others might shift into the space left behind.

 An overbite isn't simply a cosmetic problem.
 If your bottom teeth always hit the top of your mouth, you might develop ulcers.
 You might also chip your teeth, and keeping them clean could be difficult.

-- Pushing top teeth further into the supporting bone.
+Pushing top teeth further into the supporting bone

-Moving side and back teeth to open up the bite and add space.
+Moving side and back teeth to open up the bite and add space

 Direct-to-consumer aligners are made from models of your teeth.
 While dental professionals supervise the movement, few or no appointments are involved.
 That cuts the price dramatically.
 Solutions like this cost anywhere from $1,900 to $3,500, experts say.

-- Infections.
-If your teeth hit the top of your mouth, deep wounds can form.
+Infections: If your teeth hit the top of your mouth, deep wounds can form.
 Bacteria in your mouth can multiply, and those wounds can fester, leading to infection.

-- Extractions.
-If your teeth are packed too tightly into your mouth, there might not be room to move them.
+Extractions: If your teeth are packed too tightly into your mouth, there might not be room to move them.
 Your doctor might need to pull a tooth or two to make room for movement.

-Get help with your bills.
+Get Help with your Bills

 Your teeth are critical to your health, and addressing an overbite could be the best way to keep you healthy over the long term.
-There are plenty of options to try to keep your bills small and your overall costs reasonable.
+There are plenty of options to keep your bills small and your overall costs reasonable.

 The insurance company could pay your doctor directly for your braces or aligners.
 You could also work with a direct-to-consumer company for your aligners, and the insurance company could reimburse you for the expense.

 Investigate your options carefully, and you can find a solution that helps you improve your smile without breaking your budget.